 With portable generators, there’s usually a tradeoff of reduced power for increased ergonomics and portability.
-It’s ease-of-use taking priority over actual function.
+It’s ease-of-use takes priority over actual function.

 Learn more about what makes these two so good and how to evaluate generators by reading this article.